 Oh, worship the LORD in the beauty of holiness!

 Tremble before Him, all the earth.

 a.
-Give to the Lord the glory due His name: The theme is repeated – God is worthy of praise from the entire earth, from all families of the peoples.
-The encouragement give means to recognize and to declare the glory and strength that belongs to God in all His being.
+Give to the LORD the glory due His name: The theme is repeated – God is worthy of praise from the entire earth, from all families of the peoples.
+In this context, give means to recognize and to declare the glory and strength that belong to God in all His being.

 ii.
 “Neither men nor angels can confer anything upon Jehovah, but they should recognise his glory and might, and ascribe it to him in their songs and in their hearts.”
 (Spurgeon)

 iii.
 “The meaning of the Hebrew word for worship is to prostrate oneself, not to praise God for his attributes, which is what the English word worship means.
 But here we must note that although the meaning of the Hebrew word differs from the English word, the Hebrew understanding of worship nevertheless also involves giving God praise for his attributes.
 That is what is being said here.
 Here the nations of the world are told to give God glory.”
 (Boice)

 b.
 O families of the peoples: God promised Abraham, in you all the families of the earth shall be blessed (Genesis 12:3), and that promise would be fulfilled in Abraham’s greatest descendant, Jesus the Messiah.
 The same word for families found in Genesis 12:3 is used in Psalm 96:7: Give to the LORD, O families of the peoples, give to the LORD glory and strength.
 This verse may refer to the fulfillment of the promise of Genesis 12:3.